 Claire McNamara is an Assistant Attorney General in the Consumer Protection Division of the Washington State Attorney General's Office.

-Claire is committed to public service and social justice.
-She served as the Co-Chair of the Pro Bono Committee for the Federal Bar Association of the Western District of Washington from 2017 through 2025, helping the Western District Court assess federal civil rights claims and find pro bono counsel for low-income individuals.
+She is committed to public service and social justice.
+She served as the Co-Chair of the Pro Bono Committee for the Federal Bar Association of the Western District of Washington from 2017 through 2025, helping the Court assess federal civil rights claims and find pro bono counsel for low-income individuals.
 She has also served as pro bono counsel for Planned Parenthood of the Great Northwest and the Hawaiian Islands, for an unaccompanied minor to achieve U.S. residence through Kids in Need of Defense, as well as for the National Democratic Women's Caucus.